13 Mar 2026

 β”‚ β”‚ β”‚

-A few things to note about kagent’s A2A implementation:
+Key things about kagent’s A2A implementation

 • The method is message/send (not tasks/send as in the older A2A draft spec)